newtheatre/history-project/_shows/14_15/hopelessly_devoted.md

     image: hopelessly_devoted.jpg
 ---

 Following her smash-hit debut Wasted, Kate Tempest is back with an incendiary new play.
 Chess is in prison.
 Facing a lengthy sentence, her cell mate, Serena, becomes her soul mate.
 But when Serena is given parole, Chess faces total isolation.
 Hope comes in the form of a music producer looking for a reason to love music again.
 She finds a powerful voice in Chess.
 But to harness her talent, Chess must first face her past.
-Tickets only £8!